Thrifty Frugal Mom

 Basically, this involves putting everything in order, dusting and then vacuuming.
 I still find that I need to sometimes drop in and clean a bit more thoroughly, but overall, he does a pretty good job!

-Before his sister learned to feed herself, I often had our son, who was then 6, feed her the yogurt or whatever food she was eating.
+Before his sister learned to feed herself, I often had our son, who was then 6, feed her yogurt or whatever food she was eating.

 Most of the time, he actually enjoyed doing this chore and it often turned into a time of being silly with his baby sister, which was really precious.